-We want your child to experience our program so your family can decide if it is the best fit for them.
+We want your child to experience our after-school programs so your family can decide if it is the best fit for them.
 We schedule Trial Days on a space-available basis.
-If you then sign up for the program, Kala will prorate the total tuition for the time remaining in our school year.
+If you sign up for a class, Kala will prorate the total tuition for the remaining time in our school year.

 Natalie Palms is a multidisciplinary artist, working primarily in textiles.
 She studied Art and Social Behavioral Studies in her of Los Angeles before moving to Oakland.
 She received her BFA in Individualized Studies at California College of the Arts in 2015.
 Upon graduating, she began teaching K-8th art in numerous schools throughout the Bay Area.
 As a multiracial woman, creating a classroom environment focused on social emotional learning, anti-racism, and sharing culturally diverse artists is important to her.
 She has recently launched her own business creating accessories she hand dyes and prints, while curating and leading textile focused workshops for children and adults throughout the Bay Area. www.nataliepalms.com / natalierose_textiles